unfoldingWord/electronite/docs/development/Electronite/ElectroniteCurrentVersionBuildNotes.md

 }
 ```

-See [this issue](https://github.com/unfoldingWord/translationCore/issues/6879#issuecomment-624429380) for a detailed explaination.
+See [this issue](https://github.com/unfoldingWord/translationCore/issues/6879#issuecomment-624429380) for a detailed explanation.